Managing Your Production Server with InMotion Central

 IP AddressThe unique IP address for your server will be listed here, you can click copy to copy to your clipboard.

-PackageThe type of package that is installed on your server will be listed here.
+Performance LevelThe type of package that is installed on your server will be listed here.

-VPS StatusView the current status of your server here, it should be “Running” unless you have stopped or restarted it.
+Server StatusView the current status of your server here, it should be “Running” unless you have stopped or restarted it.

-Now that you know how to access them, we will now go over the server management options available with InMotion Central.
+Now that you know how to access them, we will now go over the server management options available with Central.

 Restart Server